-Pia Wilson is the recipient of the 2014 Sarah Verdone Writing Award.
+Pia Wilson is a 2015 Sundance fellow and the recipient of the 2014 Sarah Verdone Writing Award.
 She is a 2011 Heideman Award finalist for her short play, TURNING THE GLASS AROUND, and a semi-finalist in the 2011 Bay Area Playwrights Festival.
 She is a 2012-13 resident with the Lower Manhattan Cultural Council's Workspace program, a member of the 2008 Emerging Writers Group at The Public Theater, and a 2009 playwriting fellow with the New Jersey State Council on the Arts.
 She is also a member of The Passage Theatre Play Lab and a member of the 2009 Project Footlight team of composers and librettists.

 Her drama, GENERATION T, was produced at Adelphi University in February 2014.
 Her full-length play, THE FLOWER THIEF, was an August 2012 co-production between Horse Trade Theater Group and The Fire This Time play festival.
 Her play, GENERATION T, was featured in The Classical Theatre of Harlem's Future Classics reading series in June 2012.
 Her full-length drama, RED ROOSTER, was likewise a part of the Future Classics reading series as well as the Emerging Writers Spotlight Series at The Public Theater in 2009.
 ALL THE PRETTY GIRLS was featured in The Looking Glass Theatre's Spring 2009 Writer/Director Forum.
 THE RIVER PURE FOR HEALING was part of the 2008 Resilience of the Spirit play festival.
 Her play, TREE OF LIFE, received a 2007 workshop production at The Red Room Theater.